ahmedembeddedx/The-Reincarnation-of-ESPNCricInfo/README.md

-Certainly!
-Here's an updated README tailored for your project:

----

 # The Reincarnation of ESPNCricInfo

 Welcome to The Reincarnation of ESPNCricInfo, a modernized cricket platform designed to provide enthusiasts with comprehensive cricket-related information and an enhanced user experience.
 This project utilizes Flask for the backend, React.js for the frontend, and SQL Server for the database.